surajit-patar/OIBSIP/README.md

 # OIBSIP
 Oasis Infobyte Project on Java Programming

-# TASK- 2 NUMBER GUSSING GAME
+# TASK - 2 NUMBER GUSSING GAME
 This project is done by using the concepts of loops, if-else conditions, and a random number generator.
 Here, a random number will be generated between 1 and 100, and you have to guess the number that is being generated.
 You will have a limited number of attempts based on the difficulty level.
 Although it's a very easy project, I added some fun by incorporating different difficulty levels.

 # TASK - 3 ATM INTERFACE